finests.com

 See what I mean.
 Slight changes in a question can cause you to take a very different path with your answer.
 It’s not difficult for you to come up with a dozen different variations to the above question.
 You would then have to practice a dozen different answers.

 That is just for one type of scenario.
 There are hundreds of potential scenarios.
 Each scenario can have a dozen possible variables.
-It makes trying to predict specific questions and practice specific answers very challenging.
+It makes trying to predict specific police oral board questions and practice specific answers very challenging.
 Your oral board question and answer preparation can be very overwhelming.

-There is a Better Way: Police Oral Board Question Categories
+There is a Better Way: Categories of Police Oral Board Questions

 Preparing for a police interview is easier if you focus on categories of questions in addition to topic knowledge.
 Categories allow you to identify common answer elements in advance that work universally for that category.
 Reduce those elements to one or two word bullet points and you will have a pre-set structure for your responses.